oneredka/obs/WQS.md

 With Other team
 1. https://qima.atlassian.net/browse/SP-10357
 	when create Facility should list the products only those added / selected in the field
+	1. after wqs have create the inteface in `wqs` , create interface in `public-api` and change in `aca`

 2. https://qima.atlassian.net/browse/SP-10355
 	add `Application Information provided by` and `booking date` in step3
-	1. after add fields in
+	1. after add fields in wqs and can save the fields, change `Application Information provided by`  to be editable